The World Owes Me a Living: Archive status

 The British Film Institute did not hold original prints and negatives in the BFI National Archive as of 2010, and classified the film as "missing".
 The film was included on the BFI's "75 Most Wanted" list of missing British feature films, due mainly to contemporary re-evaluation by film historians of Sewell's output as a director.
 However, in 2014, the BFI reported that it is one of the titles which had surfaced.
 The Library of Congress holds "nitrate material" and it was hoped a copy could be acquired in the future.
 In 2020, the film was shown on Talking Pictures TV.
+As of 2023 the film remains unavailable on DVD.